-Two Youtube videos provide an introduction to framework knitting and the Bursary Awards scheme.
+Three YouTube videos provide an introduction to framework knitting and the Bursary Awards scheme.
 In the first, introductory video Freeman and past Bursary Award winner Caitlin Charles-Jones introduces the Framework Knitters' Bursary Awards scheme, as well as framework knitting past, present and future.
 In the second, longer video Caitlin is interviewed by members of the Education Committee and receives her Award at London's Mansion House, Ruddington's Framework Knitters Museum introduces the roots of framework knitting, and Past Master George Turner and others in the industry explain the present-day framework knitting process.
 In the final video - George Turner is interviewed at the Framework Knitters Museum in Ruddington and talks about the development of framework knitting from its origins in the late 16th century to a modern fashion industry.
 Framework knitting Apprentice, Holly Batley talks about her involvement in maintaining traditional framework knitting skills.

 Links to the videos can be found in the Videos section of the Student Bursaries and Videos page of this website.